CMS Managed Care Rule Frequently Asked Questions

 A medical loss ratio is a tool or CMS and states to use to assess that Medicaid managed care

 capitation funds are appropriately set and spent on claims and quality improvement activities rather than administrative expenses.
-In the Final Managed Care rule, CMS makes the following adjustments to the definition of the MLR ratio calculation:
+In the Managed Care Final Rule, CMS makes the following adjustments to the definition of the MLR ratio calculation:

 • CMS requires managed care plan expenditures to providers that are directed by the State to be included in the MLR numerator